Baileys Irish Cream: Variant flavours

 In 2003, Bailey & Co. launched Baileys Glide, aimed at the alcopop market.
 It was discontinued in 2006.

 In 2005, Baileys launched mint chocolate and crème caramel variants at 17% ABV.
 They were originally released in UK airports and were subsequently released in the mass markets of the UK, US, Australia and Canada in 2006.

 In 2008, Baileys, after the success of previous flavour variants, released a coffee variant, followed by a hazelnut-flavoured variant in 2010.
 The company trialled a new premium variety, Baileys Gold, at several European airports in 2009.
 The Gold version also was marketed towards the Japanese consumer.
 2011, Baileys launched a Biscotti flavour, and a sub-brand premium product Baileys Chocolat Luxe, which combined Belgian chocolate with Baileys, in 2013.
 The company released a Vanilla-Cinnamon variety in the US market in 2013, with further flavours, Pumpkin Spice, Espresso and Salted Caramel launching the following year.

 From 2016 to 2018, Baileys Coffee Mocha and Latte was available in cans across the UK and Europe.
 In 2017, Baileys launched their Pumpkin Spice flavoured liqueur, as well as their vegan-friendly Baileys Almande, described as a blend of "sweet almond oil, cane sugar and a touch of real vanilla".

-In 2018, Baileys Strawberries & Cream was made available.
-Baileys launched a new flavour, Red Velvet Cupcake late 2019.
-In 2020, Baileys Apple Pie Flavour was launched for Christmas.
+Baileys have continued to release new varieties, including Strawberries & Cream (2018), Red Velvet Cupcake (2019), Apple Pie (2020), Pina Colada (2021 & 2023), S'more (2022), Vanilla Mint Shake (2023), Cinnamon Churros (2024) and Cinnamon Swirl (2025).